Nutrition

 ACEND requires a minimum of 1,000 hours of supervised experiential learning with a minimum of 700 hours in professional work settings.
 Supervised experiential learning is provided throughout the curriculum via case studies, simulation, a graduate research project and other course projects.

-In the last three semesters of the program, students take a dietetics clerkship course and are placed at various professional work settings for supervised experiential learning (SEL) in clinical, foodservice systems management and community/public health nutrition.
+In the last three terms of the program, students take a dietetics clerkship course and are placed at various professional work settings for supervised experiential learning (SEL) in food service management, community nutrition, wellness and clinical sites.
+The major focus of the SEL rotations is clinical.
+Sites include acute care, outpatient, long-term care and clinical specialties, such renal, diabetes and eating disorders.
 Typically, students will be at their SEL site from Tuesday through Friday with Mondays reserved for classes.

 Program Completion Requirements